-Achalasia due to cancer at the gastroesophageal junction can be diagnosed by CT of the chest and abdomen or by endoscopic ultrasound.
+Symptoms similar to those of achalasia (ie, pseudoachalasia) may be due to cancer at the gastroesophageal junction, which can be diagnosed by CT of the chest and abdomen or by endoscopic ultrasound with biopsy.

-Pulmonary aspiration and the presence of cancer are the determining prognostic factors.
+Esophageal dilation and tortuosity are poor prognostic indicators.
+Pulmonary aspiration is a late-stage complication.
 Nocturnal regurgitation and coughing suggest aspiration.
 Pulmonary complications secondary to aspiration are difficult to manage.
-Incidence of esophageal cancer in patients with achalasia may be increased; this point is controversial.
+Incidence of esophageal cancer in patients with achalasia is not currently thought to be increased.

-Achalasia can also be treated by chemical denervation of cholinergic nerves in the distal esophagus by direct injection of botulinum toxin type A into the LES.
-Clinical improvement occurs in 70 to 80% of patients, but results may last only 6 mo to 1 yr.
+In patients who are not candidates for these treatment options, chemical denervation of cholinergic nerves in the distal esophagus by direct endoscopic injection of botulinum toxin type A into the LES may be tried.
+Clinical improvement occurs in 70 to 80% of patients; results may last 6 months to over 1 year.